vuejs/vue/README.md

 - Flexible transition effect system
 - Fast without the need for complex optimization

+Simply put, when you interact with a web page, your input causes data changes that normally only happen 'under the hood'.
+The web page must be programmed to update and display these changes in the view model (what you see and interact with) every time the data is changed.
+Vue.js automatically takes care of this by *binding data*.
+It connects the view model with the underlying data model so that whenever changes happen to one, the other is automatically brought up to date.

 Note that Vue.js only supports [ES5-compliant browsers](http://kangax.github.io/compat-table/es5/) (IE8 and below are not supported).
 To check out live examples and docs, visit [vuejs.org](http://vuejs.org).

-## Simply Put

-When you interact with a web page, your input causes data changes that normally only happen 'under the hood'.
-The web page must be programmed to display these changes in the view model (what you see and interact with) every time data changes.
-Vue.js automatically takes care of this by *binding data*, it connects the view model with the underlying data model.

 ## Questions